Woodland Creation – Small or Farm Woodland

 5 POINTS – for applications that deliver the maximum diversity eligibility criteria for this option, which is:

-- a minimum 30 per cent broadleaves for timber production and a minimum 30 per cent diverse conifer.
+- a minimum 30 per cent broadleaves suitable for timber production and a minimum 30 per cent diverse conifer.
 You must clearly show that you have taken opportunities to maximise species diversity appropriate to the site, where these opportunities exist.
 The 'broadleaved' and 'diverse conifer' components must be 'suitable' for the site

 Delivery of good practice